luckasRanarison/nvim-devdocs/README.md

   picker_cmd = false, -- use cmd previewer in picker preview picker_cmd_args = {}, -- example using glow: { "-p" }
   ensure_installed = {}, -- get automatically installed
+  after_open = function(bufnr) end, -- callback that runs after the Devdocs window is opened.
+Devdocs buffer ID will be passed in
 }
 ```